-(KCSiE 2023 paragraphs 124 to 140, Annex A & Annex C Online Safety paragraph 144 to 148).
+17. Educating Young People - Opportunities to teach safeguarding (KCSiE 2023 paragraphs 124 to 140, Annex A & Annex C Online Safety paragraph 144 to 148).

-As a school we will teach children in an age-appropriate way about youth produced imagery, online risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
+As a college we will teach children in an age-appropriate way about youth produced imagery, online risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
 We will ensure appropriate filters and monitoring systems in place and regularly review their effectiveness

-The education we provide for online safety will take into account the need for children to learn using online technologies in a safe environment whether that be in school in the home or in a community environment.
+The education we provide for online safety will take into account the need for children to learn using online technologies in a safe environment whether that be in college, in the home or in a community environment.
 This will also be taught as part of a wider RSHE programme, as well as through other subject areas and ICT.